How to Study Culture

 Where is culture?
 In order to examine something, we have to first locate it.
 So, where exactly do we have to look to get a grip on culture?
 As we saw before, culture is never present as such, not located at one specific place or moment, or inherent in one specific group; instead, culture is always subject to negotiation, always contested, always also elsewhere.
 We do have to start somewhere, though.

-Cultural Studies combines both perspectives: here, culture does exist only in the form of practices that conjoin representations and lived experiences.
+Cultural Studies combines both perspectives, creating ethnographic readings of capitalist societies.
+In this approach, culture does exist only in the form of practices that are linked to both representations and lived experiences.
 Every representation of culture shows it in a specific, selective way; it is never identical to a culture as a whole way of life.
 A whole way of life, on the other hand, only comes into existence as a culture in the process of (self-)reflection and through the recognition of difference: for this, it needs representations.
-Thus, we find culture neither here nor there, but only in the processes of negotiation.
+Consequently, we find culture neither here nor there, but only in the processes of negotiation.

-In this sense, Stuart Hall argues that culture “is not a practice” (art, for example, or festivities), but that it “is threaded through all social practices”; culture is “within or underlying all social practices”.
-Hall infers from this definition of culture that the search for an object of study has come to an end: “The question of what, then, is studied, and how, resolves itself”.
+In this sense, Stuart Hall argues that culture “is not a practice” (art, for example, or festivities), but that it “is threaded through all social practices”, whether they are considered to be economic, political, scientific or else.
+Culture (as in: meaning, norms, values) is “within or underlying all social practices”.
+Hall infers from this definition of culture that the search for an object of study has come to an end: “The question of what, then, is studied, […] resolves itself”.
 1 Culture is everywhere, and thus, potentially, we can start our investigation anywhere.

 Conjuncture